DGKSK8LIFE/News-Article-Templating-System/checklist.md

  - Attain eventual goals (contained in README).
  - Implement image serving and uploading ability in templates (with use of CDN). (am complacent with just html image support for now)
  - Instead of serving server-side templates, use a javascript framework to client-side render the view by using the API's JSON-sending capabilities
+ - Implement React interface (serving only js; no html files)